Saiyuki Gaiden: Plot

-Heaven, where the gods live, is a world where death does not exist, Konzen Douji spent his days bored but his life begins to change with the introduction of a golden-eyed boy at Kanzeon Bosatsu's side, who is said to have been born of a Lower World stone.
+Heaven, where the gods live, is a world where death does not exist.
+Konzen Douji spent his days bored but his life begins to change with the introduction of a golden-eyed boy at Kanzeon Bosatsu's side, who is said to have been born of a Lower World stone.
 Konzen is charged with looking after the boy and begins to sense a change in his life, although he is irritated at being toyed with.
-Konzen names the boy Goku, who becomes close to Tenpou Gensui and Kenren Taisho of Heaven's Western Army, and makes his first friend.
+Konzen names the boy Goku.
+Goku becomes close to Tenpou Gensui and Kenren Taisho of Heaven's Western Army, and makes his first friend.

-Goku is shocked when his friend dies and unleashes the power of the Seiten Taisei that is bound by his golden diadem, and with thuis overwhealming power, he massacres those in the area.
+Goku is shocked when his friend dies and unleashes the power of the Seiten Taisei that is bound by his golden diadem, and with this overwhelming power, he massacres those in the area.
 Kanzeon Bosatsu knocks out the Seiten Taisei, but Konzen Douji stops her from finishing the job.
 Because they are protecting Goku, Konzen Douji, Kenren Taisho, and Tenpou Gensui are made enemies of heaven.
 They take hostage the Dragon King of the Western Ocean, Gojun, and attempt to flee to the Lower World.